 Call 4 launched in November 2020.

 Call 3 launched in October 2019.
-The research awarded funding will be announced in March 2021.
+A total of £19.3 million was awarded to four projects in November 2021.

 RIGHT call 2 funded research on the development and evaluation of interventions to improve outcomes for people in LMICs affected by mental health issues.